formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 And no, you don’t have to be on your device 24/7 either.
 We facilitate the creation of personalized emails with our intuitive email builder and automate the response process for you!

-According to [HubSpot](https://blog.hubspot.com/sales/live-chat-go-to-market-flaw) - “Almost 67%  of buyers expect a response within 10 minutes to any marketing, sales, or customer service inquiry.”
+According to [HubSpot](https://blog.hubspot.com/sales/live-chat-go-to-market-flaw) - **Almost 67%  of buyers expect a response within 10 minutes to any marketing, sales, or customer service inquiry**.

 Also, about 70% of buyers engage in business with a brand that responds within 5 minutes.